arshadalisoomro/cca_lunches/README.md

 * Highly reliable and virtually maintanance free.
 The system has been in use for over five years.

 ### Features - End User
 * View and Order Lunches by Family for an entire week.
-Users of all ages can order lunches in three clicks.
+Users of all ages can order a lunch in three clicks.
 * Upcoming Lunches report
 * My Account - Summary, Payments, Lunches Ordered
 * PayPal integration